magiblot/turbo/README.md

 ## Building

-First of all, you should clone this repository along its submodules with `git clone --recursive`.
+First of all, you should clone this repository along its submodules with the `--recursive` option of `git clone`.

 Then, make sure the following dependencies are installed: